Michael Smith (darts player): 2012

-Smith had now become a full-time professional on the PDC darts Circuit and made his debut at the World Championships in 2012, losing 0–3 to Co Stompé in the first round.
+Smith became a full-time professional on the PDC darts circuit and made his debut at the PDC World Championship in 2012, losing to Co Stompé 3–0 in the first round.
 Smith only hit 3 of his 14 darts at a double during the match.

-Smith won his second professional tournament in January 2012, at the Players Championship Event 2 in Benidorm.
+Smith won his second professional tournament in January 2012, at Players Championship Event 2 held in Benidorm.
 He won seven matches, concluding with a 6–3 victory over Justin Pipe to take the title and the £6,000 prize money.
 In April, he earned a place in the European Tour Event 1 in Vienna by defeating Les Wallace and Shaun Griffiths in the UK qualifier.
 He played Jamie Caven in the first round and hit a nine dart finish on his way to a 6–4 win, but then lost 5–6 to Mark Walsh in round two.
 His results meant he qualified for the World Matchplay for the first time in his career via the ProTour Order of Merit.
 He faced Raymond van Barneveld in the first round and was beaten 4–10.
 Smith also played in the World Grand Prix for the first time, losing to Phil Taylor 0–2 in the first round.
 After all 33 ProTour events of 2012 had been played, Smith was 25th on the Order of Merit, inside the top 32 who qualified for the Players Championship Finals.
 It was Smith's first appearance in the tournament and he beat Ian White 6–5 in the first round before losing 6–10 to Kim Huybrechts.